 MIT Ray and Maria Stata Center

 Lotus Interworks, Inc. was founded by Dr. B. Gopinath in 1999 with a mission of developing new technology that forms the basis of scalable and sustainable businesses.
-Lotus has already received several fundamental patents, with several more pending.
+Lotus has received several fundamental patents, with several more pending.

 Prior to founding Lotus Interworks, Inc., Dr. Gopinath was the State of New Jersey Professor of Electrical and Computer Engineering at Rutgers, the State University of New Jersey.
 Prior to that, he was the Division Manager of Systems Principles Research at Bellcore and spent the previous 20 years as a member of the staff of the Mathematics Research Center of AT&T Bell Laboratories, where his research included applications of mathematics to communication, control and computer science.